-There are times when Fire and Emergency may need to prohibit fires in the open air, outside of the usual fire season changes.
-This control is used very rarely, in exceptional circumstances, for example when:
+Fire and Emergency may sometimes need to prohibit fires in the open air outside the usual fire season changes.
+We only use this control very rarely, in exceptional circumstances - for example:

-- large or multiple incidents occur that put firefighting resources under strain - extreme fire weather conditions occur during a restricted fire season, e.g. strong dry winds, high temperatures associated with very low humidity - emergency events occur, e.g. the rupture of the Marsden Point fuel pipeline, increasing the fire hazard in a specific area.
+- during large or multiple incidents that put firefighting resources under strain - when extreme fire weather conditions occur during a restricted fire season, e.g. strong dry winds, high temperatures associated with very low humidity - when emergency events occur, e.g. a rupture of the Marsden Point fuel pipeline, increasing the fire hazard in a specific area.

-We can only prohibit fires in the open air when fire risk conditions indicate that the prohibition or restriction is necessary or desirable for fire control.
+We can only prohibit fires in the open air when fire risk conditions exist or are likely to exist that indicate that the prohibition or restriction is necessary or desirable for fire control.

-Fire and Emergency may also prohibit fires in the open air while the Epidemic Preparedness (COVID-19) Notice 2020 is in force, without needing to consider fire risk conditions or other factors.
-This might happen if our response capabilities are affected by COVID, and we aren't able to respond effectively if there is an unwanted fire.
+Fire and Emergency may also prohibit fires in the open air while any pandemic support legislation, such as the Epidemic Preparedness (COVID-19) Notice 2020, is in force.
+Fire and Emergency can do this without needing to consider fire risk conditions or other factors.
+This might happen if our response capabilities are affected by any pandemic, and we aren't able to respond effectively if there is an unwanted fire.

-Fire and Emergency can create temporary zones that are smaller than the zones in this fire plan for the purposes of limiting the impact of prohibiting fires in open air under section 52.
+Fire and Emergency can create temporary zones that are smaller than the zones in this fire plan for the purposes of limiting the impact of prohibiting fires in open air under section 52 of the Fire and Emergency New Zealand Act 2017.

-If someone breaches the ban, they can be charged under section 54 of the Fire and Emergency New Zealand Act 2017.
+If someone breaches the ban, they can be charged under section 54 of the Act.